sirodoht/sirodoht.com/content/blog/an-anecdotic-tour-on-the-history-of-programming-languages.md

 Given that he said this in 2013 can we hold him accountable for Erlang if Java doesn’t turn out to be “run everywhere”? 😏

 Erlang has a proven track record of large scale, distributed, high availability web services.
-Furthermore, it has some magnificent characteristics like fault tolerance, hot code swapping and pattern matching.
+Furthermore, it has some magnificent characteristics like fault tolerance, hot code swapping, and pattern matching.
 José Valim decided to merge these breathtaking features with some other, friendlier ones, along with some Ruby ideas.
 The result is Elixir.

 Elixir is fully compatible with Erlang’s VM, *BEAM*.
 It also provides nice tooling, which Erlang does not have, and it has successfully won over people, mainly from the Ruby community.
 Its flagship web framework is *Phoenix* which has accumulated rave reviews.